Jennie Cole Obituary - Louisville, OH | The Repository

+age 92 of Louisville, passed away Friday afternoon in San Jose, Calif.
+Jennie was born on Jan.
+27, 1928 in Canton to the late Michael and Adeline (Falcone) DeJaneiro.
+She was a graduate of McKinley High School and was an avid Bulldog fan.
+Jennie was a member of St. Louis Catholic Church.
+She was a retired employee of Louisville Middle Schools where she was employed for 24 years as head cook.
+Her life revolved around her marriage where they did everything together as King and Queen of the Family Campers with RVs.
+Her favorite memories were full of line dancing, traveling the world, and art where she specialized in ceramics.

+Jennie was also preceded in death by her husband, Robert on Dec.
+31, 2009.
+She is survived by her daughter, Mary Ann (Gordon) Heinrich of San Jose, Calif., and son, Michael Cole of Louisville; two grandsons, Ryan Heinrich, Michael Cole II; sister, Rose Sanchez, and many nieces and nephews.

-Family and friends will be received Thursday evening from 6 to 8 pm. at Rossi Family Funeral Home.
+Family and friend will be received Thursday evening from 6 to 8 p.m. at Rossi Family Funeral Home.
 There will be a 30 person limit in the building at a time; social distancing will be observed, and masks are encouraged but not required.
-A Mass of Christian Burial will be Friday at 11:00 am at St. Louis Parish with Rev. Fr.
+A Mass of Christian Burial will be Friday at 11 a.m. at St. Louis Parish with Rev. Fr.
 Robert Miller as Celebrant.
 Interment will be at Evergreen Memorial Gardens.

 Rossi (330)492-5830